 Alternatively, if you would like to discuss with us your redundancy proposal please get in touch.

-This article was written by Claire Berry, an Employment Lawyer at Price Bailey Legal Services.
+This article was written by Claire Berry, an Employment Solicitorat Price Bailey .
 If you have any questions or require any assistance, you can contact Claire and the employment team on the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.